 We are all accustomed to layering for cold weather situations.
 It’s the most effective way to regulate body heat (or chill) in changing weather conditions.
 But, the truth of the matter is, layering in hot weather conditions is also a good practice, so long as the base layer has been designed to wick and cool.
 Therefore, a well-constructed cycling base layer can be worn on cold days, hot days, in summer or winter, when racing, training or trail riding.

 Cold weather is probably the most common reason why cyclists opt to include a base layer.
 It provides an extra layer of insulation and pulls sweat from your skin, which will keep you dryer and warmer.
 That extra layer will also help hold warmth near the body.
+Typically, winter or cold weather base layers will be engineered with man-made fabrics, such as the extremely stretchy and lightweight Dryarn®.
+Fabrics like Dryarn are known for their low coefficient of heat dissipation, which prevents any unwanted loss of body heat and at the same time enables the rapid dissipation of excess heat via perspiration evaporation.
+Keeping the skin dry in cold weather conditions is key to retaining warmth and preventing hypothermic conditions.

 Base layers can also be worn on warm and even hot days.
 Again, the high-tech fabric pulls sweat away from your skin while simultaneously creating an evaporative layer below your jersey.
 This helps the wearer maintains an optimum body temperature while remaining dry at the same time.